 The original versions of this trick have been extremely hard to find, since about the 1980's, but in the early 2000's, Nick Trost struck a deal with L&L Publishing to re-issue many of his classic packets.
 And Mississippi Monte was one of those chosen for the re-issue collection.

 The effect (in more detail) is this: magi shows four cards, Ace through Four in value, and places them in a facedown fan.
 The spectator tries to place a paperclip on the Ace but keeps clipping one of the other cards.
-To make it easier, one card is set aside, and the Ace is shown cleanly in the middle.
-But when the spectator clips that card, it ends up being one of the other cards.
+To make it easier, one card is set aside, and the Ace is shown cleanly in the middle of the other two cards.
+But when the spectator clips that card, it ends up being one of the indifferent Club cards.
 The Ace is on the table.

 The Clipped Monte routine is a lot of fun for spectators, but has always had the drawback that spectators can figure it out if you do it a few times.
 But with the additional phases (and gimmicked cards) that Trost brings to the routine, make this entire effect a fooler.

 Cards cannot be examined at the end, but the handling is very open and apparently innocent.
 Slip the cards back in your pocket and move on to another effect when your done.